How to Get Cell Service and Internet in National Parks (2026)

 Verizon Wireless offers the best cell coverage in Yosemite.

-The National Park Service found it functions in Yosemite Valley, Foresta, Crane Flat, El Portal, Wawona, and Tuolumne Meadows—though Tuolumne Meadows has the least reliable Verizon connection.
+The National Park Service operates in Yosemite Valley, Foresta, Crane Flat, El Portal, Wawona, and Tuolumne Meadows—though Tuolumne Meadows has the least reliable Verizon connection.

 AT&T cell service in Yosemite